rranelli/rranelli.github.io/_posts/27-07-2015-writing-a-redis-client-in-pure-bash-part-1.md

 ## The motivation for Bash

-I can skip this session if you're not interested in where the hell did I get the idea for this post.
+You can skip this session if you're not interested in where the hell did I get the idea for this post.

 Although I work with Ruby, sometimes inevitable to write bash scripts.
 Ruby is a much more capable and general (and modern) programming language but